How to Grow a Pink Princess Philodendron Like a Master Gardener

 Here’s everything about Pink Princess Philodendron Care.
 If you want a pretty pink houseplant, then this is a perfect pick.

-This beautiful pink cultivar of Philo is loved for deep green, heart-shaped foliage with bubblegum pink variegation.
-If you want to ensure the plant keeps its best color, then read everything about Pink Princess Philodendron Care in this informative article.
+This beautiful pink Philo cultivar is loved for its deep green, heart-shaped foliage with bubblegum pink variegation.
+If you want to ensure the plant keeps its best color, read this informative article about its perfect care routine.

 Botanical Name: Philodendron erubescens ‘Pink Princess’

-Note: It is often confused with the Philodendron Pink Congo, but the variegation of ‘Pink Princess Philodendron‘ arises naturally while the pink congo’s variegation is temporary and fake–an effect of chemicals injected into the foliage.
+Note: It is often confused with the Philodendron Pink Congo, but the variegation of ‘Pink Princess Philodendron’ arises naturally while the pink congo’s variegation is temporary–an effect of chemicals injected into the foliage.

 r/PinkPrincessPhilo

-If you find at least a couple or more new leaves are coming out entirely pink, prune the stems back above the node or leaf joint to encourage new green or variegated growth.
+If you find more than a couple of new leaves are coming out entirely pink, prune the stems back above the node or leaf joint to encourage new green or variegated growth.
 Do remember, 2-3 completely pink leaves, along with a few green ones, will do just fine.

 Apart from this, to maintain good variegation, here’s one more thing you can do–

 Philodendron ‘Pink Princess’ requires plenty of bright filtered light to balance dark green and pink hues.
-You can also expose it to direct sun but make sure it is not intense mid-day.
-Also, avoid keeping the plant in the dark spot.
+You can also expose it to direct sun but make sure it is never intense mid-day.
+Also, avoid keeping the plant in a dark spot.

 Propagating Pink Princess Philodendron